Entiat/mysticetus-scripts/README.md

 # Script Submission

 Submit a PR with your script.
 It must contain the MIT License in the header as a C# comment.
 A template is provided below.
-By submitting your script you are agreeing to the license - anyone at all can use your script for anything, modify it, resell it, yell at it, write a song about it and earn a spot in the Rock Music Hall of Fame - whatever they want (as long as they preserve the MIT license with it).
+By submitting your script you are agreeing to the license - anyone at all can use your script for anything, modify it, resell it, yell at it, write a song about it and earn a spot in the Rock and Roll Hall of Fame - whatever they want (as long as they preserve the MIT license with it).

 Feel free to include additional comments about usage, gotchas, data schemas this works with, etc.